-The Old Loggers Path (OLP) is a 28 mile loop hike located in Pennsylvania’s Loyalsock State Forest.
+The Old Loggers Path (OLP) is a 28-mile loop hike located in Pennsylvania’s Loyalsock State Forest.
 It contains waterfalls, river crossings, mini-canyons, shelters, and features plenty of campsites and overlooks.
 With a light pack and an early enough start, you can probably complete this in a day.
 I would suggest taking a few days to enjoy all this trail has to offer.

-Part 1: Fun Facts
+Part 1: Quick Overview

-Hike Name: Old Loggers Path
+-Hike Name: Old Loggers Path

-Location: Loyalsock State Forest, Pennsylvania
+-Location: Loyalsock State Forest, Pennsylvania

-Permits Required: No
+-Permits Required: No

-Hike Type: Loop
+-Hike Type: Loop

-Direction Hiked: Clockwise.
+-Direction Hiked: Clockwise.

-Month and Year Hiked: Late July 2022
+-Month and Year Hiked: Late July 2022

-Distance Recorded: 28.27 miles
+-Distance Recorded: 28.27 miles

-Time Completed In: 2 Days, 2 Nights
+-Time Completed In: 2 Days, 2 Nights

-Elevation Gain Recorded: 3,855 feet
+-Elevation Gain Recorded: 3,855 feet

-Link to Activity: https://connect.garmin.com/modern/activity/9311407825
+-Link to Activity: https://connect.garmin.com/modern/activity/9311407825

-GPX File:
+-GPX File:

 Part 2: Trip Report

-Night 1: July 29th, 2022 (Masten Parking Area to stealth site, 3.6 miles)
+Night 1: July 29th, 2022 (Masten Parking Area to stealth site, 3.7 miles, 614 ft elevation gain)

-Day 1: July 30th, 2022 (stealth site to Doe Run Shelter, 15 miles)
+Day 1: July 30th, 2022 (stealth site to Doe Run Shelter, 13 miles, 1,955 ft elevation gain)

 From Sharp Top, I descended back into the forest, and a few miles later, I made it to Pleasant Stream, the first water source of my hike.
 More accurately, I passed dozens of small streambeds before Pleasant Stream, but they were all bone-dry (more on that in the water section under part 3).
 During wetter months, I read that Pleasant stream was a fairly deep and sometimes dangerous river crossing.
 While I was resting, the deepest it got was to my ankles, and I could rock-hop across.
 I guess it had been a really dry summer after all.
 I chugged a few liters of water, filtered some more to carry, and followed the orange blazes back into the forest.

-A quick two miles later, and I made it, and the shelter was completely empty.
-It was only 3pm, which was early for me to stop, but I had gone over 14 miles.
+A quick two miles later, and I made it, and the shelter was empty.
+It was only 15:00, which was early for me to stop, but I had gone over 13 miles.
 Plus, I would rather stay at the shelter and not have to set up a tent.
 I spent the next six hours creating a small fire, listening to music, stretching, and massaging my feet and calves with a cork ball (definitely recommend).
 Only a few hikers passed by the rest of the day, and when day turned to night, I still had the place all to myself.

-Day 2: July 31st, 2022 (Doe Run Shelter to Masten Parking Lot, 9.7 miles)
+Day 2: July 31st, 2022 (Doe Run Shelter to Masten Parking Lot, 10.1 miles, 1,161 ft elevation gain)

-Part 3: Miscellaneous Details
+Part 3: Important Details

 Logistics: